Mobiuslau/mobiuslau.github.io/mt/dungeons/drch/index.md

 ### Notes

-- I think most stuff is iframable.
-IIRC the S-swipes aren't so DPS get out and tank get out OR maneuver your way through S-swipes.
-- Hitting ring of fire causes some bleed stuff.
+- Hitting ring of fire causes bleeding.
-- If most of the party is dead the boss can be kited without them doing much attacking to gain time for ressing people.
+- If most of the party is dead the boss can be kited without them doing much attacking to gain time to resurrect.